Rogue River News & Updates

 - Grave Creek Bridge (drop box at north end of bridge)

 Remember to use "Leave No Trace" techniques.
-Fire pans and portable toliets are required for all boaters.
+Fire pans and portable toilets are required for all boaters.
 All unburned fire residue must be hauled out and not left behind.

 Aquatic Invasive Species Prevention Permit

 - Oregon requires an Aquatic Invasive Species Prevention Permit for all manually powered boats ten feet or longer.
-Permits can be purchased online and at the same businesses that sell fishing licenses.
+Permits can be purchased online or at ODFW License Agents and ODFW Offices.